marktrovinger/starter-academic/content/post/wandb-sb3.md

 One aspect of doing reinforcement learning research that has been more annoying than I would like is keeping track of experiments and experimental results.
 While this may sound a bit like an infomercial, I have to say that using Weights and Bias's integration with Stable Baselines 3 has made experiment tracking way easier than it was before!

-Using it is pretty simple, update to the latest version of WandB and then use:
+Using it is pretty simple, update to the latest version of WandB and then use[^1]:

 ```
 from wandb.integration.sb3 import WandbCallback